 Danish Modern: The Design Philosophy

 Danish modern furniture emerged from a particular set of constraints: expensive materials, limited space, and a cultural preference for understated elegance.
-The vanity table I’m sharing today embodies these principles – clean lines that waste nothing, hand-cut dovetail drawers that showcase craftsmanship, and a complete absence of hardware that might distract from the wood’s natural beauty.
+The vanity table I’m walking through embodies these principles — clean lines that waste nothing, hand-cut dovetail drawers that showcase craftsmanship, and a complete absence of hardware that might distract from the wood’s natural beauty.
+It’s the kind of piece where everything you see is intentional.

 This vanity measures 42 inches wide, 18 inches deep, and 30 inches tall.
 It features three dovetailed drawers, tapered legs, and a floating-panel top.
-Material cost runs approximately $250-350 in domestic walnut or cherry, with white oak as a more economical alternative.
+Material cost runs approximately $250-350 in domestic walnut or cherry, with white oak as a more economical alternative that still looks stunning.

 Leg Design and Construction

 Cut tapers on the table saw using a tapering jig, making two adjacent cuts, rotating the leg 90 degrees, then cutting the remaining two faces.
 The result should be perfectly symmetrical when viewed from any angle.
-Sand the facets to slight rounds – Danish modern avoids hard edges in favor of organic transitions.
+Then — and this is what a lot of builders skip — sand the facets to slight rounds.
+Danish modern avoids hard edges in favor of organic transitions.
+Run your hand down the leg; if you can feel a sharp ridge where the taper meets the square section, you’ve got more sanding to do.

 Apron and Frame Construction

 The aprons serve dual purposes: structural support and drawer mounting.
 Front and back aprons measure 3 inches tall; side aprons measure 4 inches to accommodate drawer slide mounting.
-Cut tenons on all apron ends to match your mortises – 1/2-inch thick, 2-1/2 inches long, and the full height of the apron minus 1/4-inch at top and bottom.
+Cut tenons on all apron ends to match your mortises — 1/2-inch thick, 2-1/2 inches long, and the full height of the apron minus 1/4-inch at top and bottom for a little shoulder on each side.

 Glue the leg-and-apron assembly in stages: first the two side assemblies, then connect them with front and back aprons.
-Check for square obsessively during glue-up – the drawer openings depend on a perfectly rectangular frame.
+Check for square obsessively during glue-up.
+I’m not exaggerating — measure those diagonals after every clamp adjustment.
+The drawer openings depend on a perfectly rectangular frame, and even 1/16 inch out of square makes drawers bind and look crooked.

 Hand-Cut Dovetail Drawers

-Mark your tails first – I use a 1:8 ratio for hardwoods, spacing half-pins at 1 inch and full pins at 2 inches.
-Saw the tails with a fine dovetail saw, chop the waste with a sharp chisel, then transfer the tail pattern to mark and cut corresponding pins on the drawer front and back.
+I mark tails first — always tails first for me, though I know the pins-first camp has strong feelings about this.
+I use a 1:8 ratio for hardwoods, spacing half-pins at 1 inch and full pins at 2 inches.
+Saw the tails with a fine dovetail saw, chop the waste with a sharp chisel (and I mean sharp — freshly honed makes all the difference), then transfer the tail pattern to mark and cut corresponding pins on the drawer front and back.

 Achieving Zero Hardware

-The hardware-free aesthetic requires integrated drawer pulls.
+The hardware-free aesthetic is a defining feature of Danish modern and requires integrated drawer pulls.
 The most elegant solution is a finger groove routed into the bottom edge of each drawer front.
 Set up a 1/2-inch cove bit in your router table, position the fence to cut a groove centered 3/4-inch from the bottom edge, and make a 1/4-inch deep pass across the full drawer width.
+Test on scrap first — the depth and position of that groove determines how the drawer feels in your hand every single time you open it.

 Top Panel Construction

-Attach the top using figure-8 fasteners or wooden buttons in slots – both methods allow for seasonal wood movement.
-Never glue or rigidly screw a solid wood top to its base, or it will eventually crack.
+Attach the top using figure-8 fasteners or wooden buttons in slots — both methods allow for seasonal wood movement.
+Never glue or rigidly screw a solid wood top to its base.
+I know it feels more secure, but the wood will eventually crack because it can’t expand and contract the way it needs to.
+This is non-negotiable.

 Finishing for Warmth

-Danish modern furniture traditionally uses oil finishes that enhance wood grain without building up a film.
-Apply three coats of Danish oil or tung oil, wet-sanding the final coat with 600-grit paper for a satiny surface.
-Allow each coat to cure fully before applying the next.
+Danish modern furniture traditionally uses oil finishes that enhance wood grain without building up a plastic-looking film.
+Apply three coats of Danish oil or tung oil, wet-sanding the final coat with 600-grit paper for a satiny surface that feels incredible under your hands.
+Allow each coat to cure fully before applying the next — rushing this step shows in the final result.

-The completed vanity represents perhaps 20-25 hours of careful work – a testament to the woodworker’s skill that needs no ornamentation to prove its worth.
+The completed vanity represents perhaps 20-25 hours of careful work.
+It’s a testament to the woodworker’s skill that needs no ornamentation to prove its worth, and every time someone sits down at it, they’ll feel the difference between this and mass-produced furniture.